 NPPG Indicators Where is the data in this monitoring report?
 Previous Indicators - from superseded PPS4 Method of Assessment - from superseded PPS4 establish views of both users and non-users of the centre, including the views of residents living in or close to the centre.
 This information could also establish the degree of linked trips Perception of safety and occurrence of crime Page 60 A12: Perception of safety and occurrence of crime Should include views and information on safety and security, including from the threat of terrorism, and where appropriate, information monitoring the evening and night-time economy State of town centre environmental quality Pages 56-59 A13: State of the town centre environmental quality Should include information on problems (air pollution, noise, clutter, litter and graffiti) and positive factors (such as trees, landscaping and open spaces)

 Sources: National Planning Practice Guidance (2014) Reference ID: 2b-005-20140306 and Planning Policy Statement 4 (which has now been superseded).
-Strikethrough text relates to old PPS4 indicators that have not been carried forward by the NPPG.

 Appendix 3: Key retailers within Mansfield town centre